Overview

 git Technology

-It is worthwhile to note that the underlying technology being used for mdc file synchronization is git.
+It is worthwhile to note that the underlying technology being used for DSim Cloud file synchronization is git.
 As a result, the following should be noted:

 - Symbolic links will be treated as they are by git